Kathail/NorthScrape/README.md

 ## Configuration

-  -Thread Count: Defaults to 20 threads.
+  - Thread Count: Defaults to 20 threads.
 Adjustable in the App class (self.MAX_WORKERS).

-  -User Agents: Rotates through a list of modern browser headers to avoid detection.
+  - User Agents: Rotates through a list of modern browser headers to avoid detection.

 ## Disclaimer